jpba7/py-voip/README.md

 Changed the packet format to UDP, so it can be more like a real VoIP application.

-Probably I forgot some details that were needed for it to run properly in this readme.
+I probably forgot some details that were needed for it to run properly in this readme.
 If you want some help, send me a message on telegram (www.t.me/jpbimbato) or Instagram (@pedrobimbato).

 ### Implementation of Voice over Internet Protocol (VOIP) in Python3
 It is an implementation of Voice over Internet Protocol in Python3 for Windows.